 - A child diagnosed with Strep Throat must have been treated with antibiotics for 24 hours before returning to school.

-Students are not allowed to possess medication of any kind or take medication on his/her own.
-If a child must take non-prescription medication and/or has been prescribed medication, which must be administered at MCA Academy, MCA Academy must be notified in writing.
-In the case of prescription medications, a physician’s note must be submitted to MCA Academy and the original medication container is required.
+Students are not allowed to possess medication of any kind or take medication on their own.
+If a child must take non-prescription medication and/or has been prescribed medication, which must be administered at MCA, MCA must be notified in writing.
+In the case of prescription medications, a physician’s note must be submitted to MCA and the original medication container is required.

 MCA Academy does not provide school lunch.
 Students are required to bring their own lunch with proper eating utensils and are responsible for cleaning up after themselves.

 Upon arrival to school, students must take their lunchboxes to the lunchroom, place any necessary items/containers in the refrigerator, and leave the lunchbox on the designated area.
 Lunchboxes as well as any items/containers placed in the refrigerator must be labeled with the student’s name.
 Food requiring heating must be brought to school in microwave safe containers and always be covered to keep from splattering.
 If any splattering and/or spilling occur, the student is responsible to clean up the microwave immediately.